 Boxes of China — multiple sets: Were they my Grandmom’s?
-Where they my Gram’s?
+Were they my Gram’s?
 Did someone buy them at a garage sale?

 Boxes of milk glass: Are they family heirlooms?
-Did they come from a rummage sale?
+Did they come from rummage sales?

 A box of jelly jars: Did some of my relatives drink out of these when they were kids?
 Did my mom drink out of these when she was a kid?

-Other boxes full of items with no semblance (to my brain, anyway) of cohesion — no rhyme or reason — as to what is in them.
+Other boxes full of items with no semblance of cohesion — no rhyme or reason — as to what is in them.